 We presented an implementation of a biologically inspired model for coding internal body representations that can generate predictions of auditory and motor experiences.
 The predictive capabilities provided by the models are tested in two experiments: a simple ego-noise classification task, where we also showed the capabilities of the model to produce predictions even in the absence of input modalities; an ego-noise suppression experiment, where we showed the effects in the ego-noise prediction, and thus suppression, performance of the input data to the forward model, when they are coherent or incoherent with the auditory observations.
-In line with the behavioural studies reported in the introduction of this study, our experiment shows that prediction errors generated by sensorimotor simulations are smaller when the proprioceptive and motor information are coherent with the perceived ego-noise.
+In line with the behavioural studies reported in the introduction of this paper, our experiment shows that prediction errors generated by sensorimotor simulations are smaller when the proprioceptive and motor information are coherent with the perceived ego-noise.
 Simply put, sensory attenuation is more pronounced when the robot is the owner of the action.
 When this is not the case, sensory attenuation is worse, as the incongruence of the proprioceptive and motor information with the perceived ego-noise generates bigger prediction errors, which may constitute an element of surprise for the agent and allow it to distinguish between self-generated actions and those generated by other individuals.
-Therefore, we argue that equipping artificial agents with internal body representations and with the capability to perform sensorimotor predictions based on previous experience can represent a promising research direction towards the development of a sense of agency in artificial systems.